MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/semantic-kernel-components.md

 ## AI Service Connectors

-The Semantic Kernl AI service connectors provide an abstraction layer that exposes multiple AI service types from different providers via a common interface.
+The Semantic Kernel AI service connectors provide an abstraction layer that exposes multiple AI service types from different providers via a common interface.
 Supported services include Chat Completion, Text Generation, Embedding Generation, Text to Image, Image to Text, Text to Audio and Audio to Text.

 The most important of these is Chat Completion.
 When an implemention is registered with the Kernel this will be used